columnflow.inference

 Removes one or more parameter groups whose names match group.

-Adds a parameter named parameter to one or multiple parameter groups whose name match group.
+Adds a parameter named parameter to one or multiple parameter groups whose names match group.

 Removes all parameters matching parameter from parameter groups whose names match group.